Djungarian Hamster

 Geography

 In the wild, these hamsters originate from Dzungaria, Kazakhstan, the meadows of Mongolia, Siberia, and the birch stands of Manchuria.
-They sometimes live in the semi-deserts in Central Asia.
-Djungarian hamsters also live in the dry steppes and wheat or alfalfa fields, as well as on small fields, grassy planes, and mountain steppes.
+They sometimes live in semi-deserts in Central Asia.
+Djungarian hamsters also live in dry steppes and wheat or alfalfa fields, as well as on small fields, grassy planes, and mountain steppes.

 Climate zones